What Is Necrotizing Enterocolitis?

 - nasogastric drainage (inserting a tube through the nose into the stomach to remove air and fluid from the stomach and intestine)

-- intravenous (IV) fluids for fluid replacement and nutrition
+- IV (given into a vein) fluids for fluid replacement and nutrition

 - antibiotics to treat or prevent infection